CSCfi/csc-user-guide/docs/support/tutorials/env-guide/more-commands-for-managing-files.md

 each or these user categories there is three accession settings:
 *reading*, *writing* and *execution* permissions.

-By default only the owner of the file can read and modify (i.e. <span lang="en-US">write</span>) the files and directories he/she has created.
+By default only the owner of the file can read and modify (i.e. write) the files and directories he/she has created.
 Other users do not have any access permissions to the files.
 Normally this setting is good as it keeps your data private.
 However, if you wish to share some data or execute self written programs the access